zhaxidele/Foundation-Models-Defining-A-New-Era-In-Human-Activity-Recognition/README.md

 # Foundation Models Defining A New Era In Sensor-based Human Activity Recognition

-## (continue updating ...)
-## (To include your related work in this repository, please create a pull request with the relevant details. ...)
+(To include your related work in this repository, please create a pull request with the relevant details ...)

 This repository aims to provide a curated, continuously updated index of foundation models (FMs) in the human activity recognition (HAR) domain.
 The organization follows our survey’s lifecycle-based taxonomy and major development directions.